North East Football History

 North East Football 1970 to 2014

-Since 1969 there have been few major successes in the region.
+In truth since 1969 there have been few major successes in the region.
 Sunderland won the FA Cup in 1973, while they were still in the Second Division.
 Back then, Sunderland was a County Durham shipbuilding town, the largest town in that county.
 The year 1974 saw the creation of the county of Tyne and Wear and the FA Cup final defeat for Newcastle United, who lost to Liverpool and two Keegan goals.
 The club also suffered a League Cup final defeat to Manchester City, just two years later in 1976.

 A decade later in 1986 there was a League Cup final defeat for Sunderland with Norwich City taking the trophy.
 Sunderland would be runners-up too in their second appearance in the final of this particular competition in 2014, losing to Manchester City.